newscorp-ghfb/NewsKit/docs/CONTRIBUTING.md

 * Good - feat(...): add the ability to segment users in the MVT tool Bad - doc(...): deleted the reference to Chromebooks in the getting started guide

 The desciption, body, and footer SHOULD be in lower case, except where acronyms, proper nouns, and references to filenames are used.
 Single sentences SHOULD NOT end in punctuation, but punctuation SHOULD be used for multiple sentences on a single line.

-Examples:

-* feat(NUK-001): create the login screen ui
-* docs(NUK-002): update the CODEOWNERS file to reflect the tech reset structure
-* fix(NUK-003)!: the digital publishing process by changing from Methode to WordPress
-* BREAKING CHANGE: this will require everyone in editorial to have access to the new system
-* chore(NUK-004): add test reporting to the build pipeline
-* test coverage is now output in a standard format that is displayed by CircleCI
-* closes NUK-004

 ## Rewriting History